German Immigrants in Australia & their Influence on it’s Culture

 German Culture in Australia

-Australians of original German ancestry still possess a unique culture that is partly of German origin and partly Australian, albeit much reduced compared to the past.
+Australians of original German ancestry still possess a unique culture that is part of German origin and partly Australian, albeit much reduced compared to the past.
 Barossa-German was a dialect spoken by Barossa migrants and had its origin in the Brandenburg district of Prussia from where many of the migrants had emigrated from.
 This particular dialect is rarely heard today in South Australia.
 A few words may have become part of the Australian lexicon like the word “butcher,” which is a small 200ml glass of beer in an Aussie pub, probably a corruption of the Prussian word “Becher.”

 Many German recipes and food specialties made the passage down under with the migrants and their enjoyment has continued through to today.
 Blutwurst, Leberwurst, Mettwurst, and Weißwurst are all well known as well as sauerkraut and Streuselkuchen.